 Teams will be allowed to make modifications to the roster of 15 gymnasts from an established competitor list of 18 gymnasts between each day of competition in the postseason.
-Any changes to the 15-student-athlete roster must be made before 10 p.m.
-Eastern time the day before competition.
+Rules Mod Update: Any changes to the 15 studentathlete designated competitors may be made up until one hour prior to open stretch warm-ups of the competition.
 All changes should be made in writing to the meet director, NCAA committee chair, and NCAA championships manager.